nama-gatsuo/spektra4.0/README.md

 ### 2. shader_experiminets

-This scene has one `Render TOP` and one `Geometry COMP` and 6 `GLSL MAT`s to attach one another.
+This scene has one `Render TOP` and one `Geometry COMP` and 6 `GLSL MAT`s to attach one by one.
 These shaders shows the idea how we can develop nice complexity in Geometry Shader programming (which means manupulation of the "polygons" stage)

 * flat_phong: flat & phong shading in FS
 ![flat_phong](./img/flat_phong.jpg)